-Based on the desktop review, record search results, site visit, and a review of Section 15064.5 (b) of the CEQA Guidelines, Sapphos Environmental, Inc. has determined that there would be a less than significant impact to cultural resources as a result of the proposed project with implementation of the project design features and avoidance measures.
+Based on the desktop review, record search results, site visit, and a review of Section 15064.5 (b) of the CEQA Guidelines, Sapphos Environmental, Inc. has determined that there would be a less than significant impact to cultural resources as a result of the proposed project.